maithilish/scoopi-scraper/notes/appnotes.md

 InterruptedException - Scoopi doesn't use them for shutdown.
 Normally, methods throws them, but few catch them to log message.
 Threads are reinterrupted with Thread.currentThread().interrupt().

+Kubernetes - when pod is deleted k8s sends a SIGTERM signal to the process and waits a certain number of seconds (30 by default) for it to shut down gracefully.
+If it doesn’t shut down in time, the process is then killed through SIGKILL .
+To make sure your processes are always shut down gracefully, they need to handle the SIGTERM signal properly.

 ## Mediators

 Engine